OntoUML/ontouml-models/README.md

 ## License disclaimer

+> [!CAUTION]
-> **Caution:** Existing rights statements may have incomplete or inconsistent coverage, including differences between model YAML and retained RDF metadata.
+> Existing rights statements may have incomplete or inconsistent coverage, including differences between model YAML and retained RDF metadata.
 Consult the statements below, [LICENSE](LICENSE), and the relevant model metadata and original sources; seek clarification from the [catalog administrators](#catalog-administration) where necessary.
 This caution does not resolve those differences or determine which statement controls.

 The OntoUML/UFO Catalog is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License.](https://creativecommons.org/licenses/by-sa/4.0/)